To view a brief bio about each board member, please click each person's name.

 • Francis Elliott, Cookeville, 2008 - 2010

 • Jenifer Van Tol, Oak Ridge, 2004 - 2006

 • Sara Newman Johnson, Nashville, 1994 - 1996

 We are now maintaining an online archive of past presidents of Tennessee ASTA.
-If you can help complete the archive, please send additions to the webmaster.
+If you can help complete the archive, please contact us.

 East: Wesley Baldwin

 We are an organization committed to advocacy for education in the performance of violin, viola, cello, bass, guitar, and harp.